ARE 5.0 Three-Exam Bundle

 Free Sample Videos

-Tuition is $195 per month for four months and you get four month’s unlimited access for one person.
-Your credit card is charged monthly automatically, and after four months, you are no longer charged (you don’t have to call us to ask us to stop charging you).
+Tuition is $390 per month for two months and you get four month’s unlimited access for one person–an extra two months free.
+Your credit card is charged monthly automatically, and after two months, you are no longer charged (you don’t have to call us to ask us to stop charging you).
 Study hard for one month and take the exams right away.
 That way, if you don’t pass an exam, you can quickly schedule the exam retake for two months out and still have access to the videos without having to renew.
 Extra months are available if you need them.
 Just ask.

 I don’t believe that studying for one of these exams alone is the best path.
 Study for both of them (or all three), then take all within a few days of each other.
 I know this sounds scary, but I think it offers the highest likelihood of passing in the fewest number of hours studying.